 - The Coup: After it becomes obvious that the government and Metropolitan Security Police Organization intend to put an end to the Kerberos unit, Kerberos unit rebels against the government.
 It doesen't end well for them.

-- Dirty Communists: The Sect is a much more central villain in here than in the rest of the series and we get to see the full extent the actions they are willing to do to achive their goals.
+- Dirty Communists: The Sect is a Japanese communist group and their presence is a much more central villain in here than in the rest of the series and we get to see the full extent the actions they are willing to do to achive their goals.

 - Foregone Conclusion: Since its parent work, The Red Spectacles takes place right after the Kerberos riot, it's made clear from the start that the Kerberos unit is doomed.